 I am from India, I did my MBA in finance.In final semister I took Option Strategies as my Project.Now I want to work in this field so what to do now and which companies I should try,can any one help me in this matter?

 I've not bought the ebook ezy options sells so I cannot comment.
-A good video options course is the Option Income System
+Two good video courses on options are TradingOlogy and Option Boost - online video series.

 What is your opinion on www.ezyoptions.com?
 What are some good cheap options trading courses?